algorand/pyteal/README.md

 * `pytest pyteal tests/unit`

-Run integration tests (assumes a devoloper-mode `algod` is available on port 4001):
+Run integration tests (assumes a developer-mode `algod` is available on port 4001):

 * `pytest tests/integration`

-Stand up developer-mode algod on ports 4001, 4002 and 9392 for `tealdbg` (assumes Docker is available on system):
+Stand up developer-mode algod on ports 4001, 4002 and 9392 for `tealdbg` (assumes [Docker](https://www.docker.com/) is available on your system):

 * `docker-compose up -d`